40843245/Python_Tutorial/Basics/Decoractor/introduction.md

 ## Introduction to Decorator

-For quick understanding, take a quick glance at the following four pairs first.
-(Each pair has at least two equivalent pieces of code.)
+For quick understanding, take a quick glance at the following first pair.
 ### Pair
 #### Pair 1
 ##### Code 1